💡 Download the complete guide to AI-generated synthetic data!

 • Regulatory oversight is needed.
 However, companies using AI are not prepared to demonstrate compliance and offer explainability to regulators.

-The status quo in fairness and explainability
+The status quo in fair AI and AI explainability

-Synthetic data for algorithmic fairness and explainability
+Synthetic data for fair AI and AI explainability

 Case studies and guides